The Real World: Boston: After filming

 At the 2008 The Real World Awards Bash, Jason received a nomination in the "Hottest Male" category, Montana was in the running for "Best Phonecall Gone Bad", and Syrus for "Biggest Playa".

 After meeting her on Road Rules: All Stars, Sean Duffy married Rachel Campos of The Real World: San Francisco, with whom he has nine children.
 He became district attorney for Ashland County, Wisconsin, and was elected to Congress in 2010.
 Due to their ninth baby's anticipated health complications, Duffy announced that he was resigning from Congress, in order to focus his time and attention on his family.
+Duffy was nominated for Secretary of Transportation by President Donald Trump for his second term.
+On January 28, 2025, Sean Duffy became the 20th United States Secretary of Transportation.
+In this position, he oversees 55,000 federal employees & is tasked with enforcing all aviation, highway, and railroad laws in the United States.

 Syrus Yarbrough was featured in Eminem's video for "Without Me" in 2002 along with other Real World alumni Julie Stoffer and David "Puck" Rainey.
 He also appeared in the international film, Reservation.
+Yarbrough welcomed his first daughter on February 10, 2023.

-Montana became as an acupuncturist working in Encino, California.
+Montana is an acupuncturist working in Encino, California.

 The Challenge

-This is the first season of The Real World whose entire cast has at one time or another competed in MTV's spin-off reality series The Real World/Road Rules Challenge.
+This is the first season of The Real World whose entire cast has competed on The Real World/Road Rules Challenge.

-Bold indicates the contestant was a finalist on The Challenge.